skywarth/annals-of-disco/cinematography/movie.md

 - Blue Max (1966) (WW1 ace pilot, blue max ribbon, dogfight, unprecedented swagger of pilots, politics, sad ending.
 Good movie.
 Interactions between characters are hard to wrap your head around.)
 - There will Be Blood (2007) (drilling, pumping oil, wild westish era, blinded by determination.
 Good movie.)
 - Over The Top (Trucker dad, navy seal son, arm wrestling, and more 18 wheelers.
 Decent movie about family values and father-son relationships.
 Sylvester Stallone carried the movie.)
+- Death Race (2008) (Low-tier shite action movie.
+Jason Statham.
+Prison, car race to death in order to win freedom.
+Watch it for the fun, some scenes are just awful hilarious.)
+- omega man (1971) (Post-apocalyptic.
+Night people, mysterious disease, anti-techno society, cool-ass vampire lookin' people.
+This movie is the source of inspiration on the movie "I Am Legend (2007)".
+Masculine theme is strong similar to it's era.
+Great movie, plot kinda sucks but still nice.)

 ### Watch later